rivaas-dev/rivaas/router/middleware/README.md

 // 1.
 Request ID - Generate early for logging/tracing
 r.Use(requestid.New())

 // 2.
-Logger - Log all requests including failed ones r.Use(logger.New())
+AccessLog - Log all requests including failed ones r.Use(accesslog.New())

 // 3.
 Recovery - Catch panics from all other middleware r.Use(recovery.New())